open-policy-agent/opa/docs/content/external-data.md

 The downside to pulling data on demand is reduced performance and availability because of the network, which can be mitigated via caching.
 In the `input` case, caching is under the control of the OPA-enabled service and can therefore be tailored to fit the properties of the data.
 In the `http.send` case, caching is largely under the control of the remote service that sets HTTP response headers to indicate how long the response can be cached for.
 It is crucial in this approach for the OPA-enabled service to handle the case when OPA returns no decision.

+### Ecosystem Projects

+Loading data at evaluation time has been an area of focus for some projects in the OPA community.
+{{<
+  ecosystem_feature_link
+  key="external-data-runtime"
+  singular_intro="There is currently 1 project"
+  singular_link="listed on the OPA Ecosystem page" singular_outro="which implements additional evaluation-time data sources." plural_intro="There are" plural_link="COUNT projects" plural_outro="listed in the OPA Ecosystem which implement additional evaluation-time data sources."
+>}}

 ## Summary

 | Approach | Perf/Avail | Limitations | Recommended Data |